AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 Contoso Auto wants to use the valuable data they are collecting from their vehicles to make predictions about the health of their fleet to reduce downtime due to maintenance-related issues.
 One of the predictions they would like to make is whether a vehicle's battery is likely to fail within the next 30 days, based on historical data.
 They would like to run a nightly batch process to identify vehicles that should be serviced, based on these predictions.
 They also want to have a way to make a prediction in real time when viewing a vehicle on their fleet management website.

 To support this requirement, you will use Apache Spark on Azure Databricks, a fully managed Apache Spark platform optimized to run on Azure.
 Spark is a unified big data and advanced analytics platform that enables data scientists and data engineers to explore and prepare large amounts of structured and unstructured data, then use that data to train, use, and deploy machine learning models at scale.
-We will read and write to Cosmos DB, using the `azure-cosmosdb-spark` connector (<https://github.com/Azure/azure-cosmosdb-spark>).
+We will read and write to Azure Cosmos DB, using the `azure-cosmosdb-spark` connector (<https://github.com/Azure/azure-cosmosdb-spark>).

 In this task, you will create a new cluster on which data exploration and model deployment tasks will be executed in later sections.